eKerney/eKerney/README.md

 # HELLO THERE!
-- 👋 Hi, I’m @eKerney, a Geospatial Solutions Engineer at Airspace Link
+- 🤖 Hi, I’m @eKerney, a Geospatial Developer & Data Scientist
+- Previously I was a Developer at Airspace Link Inc.
-- 👀 I’m interested in the technoplogy platoforms behind UAS/UAV, any type of data that can be mapped, and even some non spatial data...
+- 👀 I’m interested in Aerospace, Mobility, Geospatial, Remote Sensing, Deep Learning and 3D spatial visualizations
+- 🌱 Currently working with React, TypeScript, TailwindCSS, D3, H3, DeckGL, Cesium, GeoPandas, Folium and Matplotlib
-- 🌱 I’m currently learning spatial data workflows using python, D3 data viz, OSGeo, PostGIS, QGIS, ML and Remote Sensing
+- 🧑‍🎓 Learning GeoParquet, Rust, ThreeJS, PostGIS, and more about ML and Remote Sensing
+- 👍 I am a bash & CLI enthusiaist, an ideal morning for me is neovim, tmux, and a strong cup of coffee ☕☕☕
-- 📫 eric.kerney@airspacelink.com
+- 📫 erickerney@gmail.com

 <!---
 eKerney/eKerney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.